Planning a van life trip and looking for advice on what to pack?

 We have a secret pocket in our van where we keep our laptops hidden away.
 I also got a universal car charger to charge my laptop directly from the van.
 This charger is compatible with most computers (except MacBooks).

-If you don’t want to buy all new car chargers, you can get an inverter to use the existing wall chargers that you already have.
+If you don’t want to buy all-new car chargers, you can get an inverter to use the existing wall chargers that you already have.

 We have the BESTEK inverter that I use to power up electronics like my hair straightener that I can’t plug directly in the van outlet.

-In van life, we rely on our phones to find campsites, grocery stores, gas stations, places to fill up on water, do laundry, and other daily chores.
+In van life, we rely on our phones to find campsites, grocery stores, gas stations, places to fill up on water, do laundry, and do other daily chores.
 I’m notorious for always losing my charging cables which is not ideal when my phone starts running low on battery and we’re in the middle of driving to our next campsite.

 Keep an extra phone cable in your storage in case it stops working.